timothyas/xesn/paper.md

    client = Client(n_workers = n_g)
    ```

+![Weak scaling results, showing speedup as a ratio of serial training time to
+parallel training time as a function of number of groups or subdomains of the
+Lorenz96 system.
+Serial training time is evaluated with $N_u=256$ and $N_r=16,000$ with
+`xesn.ESN` from Figure 1, and parallel training time uses `xesn.LazyESN` with
+the number of groups as shown.
+See text for a description of the different schedulers used.
+figure.\label{fig:lazy}
+](scaling/lazy-scaling.pdf){ width=40% }

 Figure 2 shows the weak scaling results of `xesn.LazyESN` for each of these
 `dask.distributed.LocalCluster` configurations, where each point shows the ratio of the
 walltime with the standard (serial) architecture to the lazy (parallel)